-Other alumni include Augsburg's Philipp Max - who returned an impressive 12 assists from left-back in 2017/18 - and Manchester City duo Sane and Ilkay Gündogan, who now work under former Bayern Munich boss Pep Guardiola.
+Other alumni include Augsburg's Philipp Max - who returned an impressive 12 assists from left-back in 2017/18 - and Manchester City's Sane, who now works under former Bayern Munich boss Pep Guardiola.

 Kehrer could soon be adding his name to that illustrious list.
 The Tübingen native - whose current contract runs until June 2019 - is one of a handful of graduates to have stayed on in the Ruhr Valley - along with Ralf Fährmann and Weston McKennie - and he is proving that the club's most talented youngsters don't necessarily have to fly the nest in order to flourish.

 At just 21, Kehrer is emerging as one of the brightest talents of his generation, and it will surely only be a matter of time before he becomes the latest Royal Blue to pull on the iconic white shirt of the senior national team.
 One thing's for sure - whether he's sparkling for Schalke or glittering for Germany, Kehrer is one uncut diamond you haven't heard the last of.